gnobitab/InstaFlow/README.md

 * Fast Point Cloud Generation with Straight Flows (https://github.com/klightz/PSF)

+## Citation

+TODO

 ## Thanks

-Our training scripts are modified from [one of the fine-tuning examples in Diffusers](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image.py)
+Our training scripts are modified from [one of the fine-tuning examples in Diffusers](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image.py).
+Other parts of our work also heavily relies on the [🤗 Diffusers](https://github.com/huggingface/diffusers) library.